Low Testosterone Levels After Vasectomy

 In fact it is a small minority.
 But it is still important you know the risks ahead of time before you make any decisions on getting a vasectomy.
 Or if you’ve already had the procedure, and afterwards you’re feeling tired, depressed, with a low libido, you’ll know why.

 You may be a candidate for testosterone replacement.
-So the next logical conclusion is... will getting a vasectomy reversal reverse the damage and low testosterone?
-It's hard to say at this point since there hasn't been much research applied in this direction.
+So the next logical conclusion is… will getting a vasectomy reversal, reverse the damage from low testosterone and it’s associated symptoms?
+It’s hard to say at this point since there hasn’t been much research applied in this direction.
 It is possible.

 Mainstream Ignorance of Vasectomies and Autoimmune Disease